Adrian Klemm: Pittsburgh Steelers

 Klemm was named the assistant offensive line coach for the Pittsburgh Steelers, replacing Shaun Sarrett who was promoted to offensive line coach, in 2019.
 The Steelers promoted Klemm to offensive line coach on February 2, 2021.
 On December 27, 2021, Klemm left the Steelers with 2 games remaining in the regular season to become an offensive line coach at Oregon.
 It was rumoured that Klemm's poor relationship with Steelers offensive coordinator Matt Canada caused head coach Mike Tomlin to agree to release Klemm in the knowledge that Klemm would not have continued in his role in the following year.

 Oregon

 Klemm served as offensive line coach, run game coordinator, and associate head coach under Oregon Ducks head coach Dan Lanning.
 Klemm's tenure was highly successful, with the Ducks finishing with a 10–3 record in the 2022 season.
 The offensive line led the FBS in sacks allowed with only five, and the Ducks rushing game was rated the twelfth best.
 They completed the season by winning the 2022 Holiday Bowl.

 New England Patriots

 Klemm was one of the candidates interviewed by the New England Patriots in January 2023 as part of their search for a new offensive coordinator.
 The role eventually went to Bill O'Brien.
 On February 6, Klemm was instead hired by the Patriots as the offensive line coach to complement O'Brien.

+Alabama

+Klemm stepped away from the Patriots during the 2023 season while dealing with what was called a “major” medical issue.
+He spent 2025 with USC as a defensive analyst before landing the offensive line coach job with Alabama under Kalen DeBoer in February of 2026.